Horse Racing Awareness Week

 - Order a Horse Racing Awareness Week pack

-- Order leaflets and posters from us and distribute them in your high street, outside betting shops and, if you live near a racecourse, outside the main entrance (please call us to check racing dates).
+- Order leaflets and posters from us and distribute them in your high street, outside betting shops and, if you live near a racecourse, outside the main entrance (we can help you with checking racing dates).

 - Send out our standard email about the Grand National to work colleagues, friends and family.
 It contains vital information and links to our horse racing and horse slaughter footage.